Alavanyo NPP supporters embark on health walk

 Source: GNA

-Scores of supporters of John Peter Amewu, the Minister of Energy and the New Patriotic Party (NPP) Parliamentary Candidate (PC) of Hohoe Constituency have held a health walk in preparation for the upcoming general elections.
+Scores of supporters of Mr John-Peter Amewu, the Minister of Energy and the New Patriotic Party (NPP) Parliamentary Candidate (PC) of Hohoe Constituency have held a health walk in preparation for the upcoming general elections.

 The supporters from the Alavanyo Traditional Area include students, and volunteers participated in the more than two-hours walk from Alavanyo Abehenease to Dzogbedze amidst music and dancing.